 Have questions about the course?

-Yes the sessions are live on Zoom, and they are recorded just for the purposes of catching up if you unexpectedly miss a session (particularly important not to miss the first session).
+Yes the sessions are live on Zoom.
+You must be able to attend the live sessions to join the course, however sessions are recorded if you unexpectedly miss a session.
 Time is precious so if you do miss a session it's not essential to watch the recording, you can just refer to your workbook (or if you really want to you're welcome to book a private 1 hour catch-up session).

 Just Zoom on your laptop (with mic and camera).
 Most people like to sit on a chair, but you're also welcome to sit or lie down on the floor with a cushion when we meditate, whatever works for you.
 And I usually recommend wearing some comfy clothes and having a blanket to hand to keep you warm during the longer meditation practices.